Create a Pivot Table using data from different sheets in a workbook, or from different workbooks, if those tables have identical column structures.

-To avoid the limitations of multiple consolidation ranges, you can try one of the following alternatives.
+To avoid the limitations of multiple consolidation ranges, you can combine the source data into a single table, using one of the following methods.

-If you can't combine your data on a single worksheet, another solution is to create named ranges in an Excel file, and use MS Query to combine the data.
-There are sample files here: http://www.contextures.com/excelfiles.html#PT0007
+If you can't combine your data on a single worksheet, another solution is to create named ranges in an Excel file, and use Microsoft Query (MS Query) to combine the data.

 With this solution, you'll end up with a normal pivot table, with none of the limitations.
 However, it's a bit tedious to set up, especially if you have more than a couple of tables.